Call us today for a free telephone consultation with a divorce attorney about separate property agreements.

 504-368-2700

-Separate Property Agreements in Louisiana
+Louisiana Separate Property Agreements

-Separate property agreements, also known as matrimonial agreements, can be tailored as the spouses see fit.
+Separate property agreements, also known as matrimonial agreements or prenuptial agreements, can be tailored as the spouses see fit.
 They can be drafted to contract out of certain parts of the community property regime, or to completely establish a regime of separate property.
 However, there are certain things than cannot be contracted out of, such as the obligation to pay child support and interim alimony.
 Nevertheless, they are invaluable in avoiding the possibility of a property division dispute in the event the marriage breaks down to the point of a divorce.

 Prenuptial agreements are not only for the wealthy.
 We recommend them to spouses with blended families, clients who own a home prior to marriage, and clients who own a business prior to marriage, among others.
 Asking your significant other for a prenuptial or postnuptial agreement does not mean that you’re not in love or intend to remain married forever; it simply means that you recognize circumstances change and want to plan for all possible outcomes, or even that you want to protect them from your business debts.
 If you are interested in entering into a separate property agreement, call our experienced family law attorneys for advice in drafting an agreement that meets your needs.